 When applied at dusk or dawn, it won’t harm beneficial insects and dissipates without leaving residue in 45 minutes to an hour.
-It’s safe for use both indoors on plants and as a spot treatment as well as in the garden.
+It’s safe for use both indoors and in the garden, including as a spot treatment.
 Reapply every two weeks as a preventative.

 Spinosad is a good alternative to Bt, but while it shares the same non-toxic nature, it also tends to be residual and can harm bees.

 As it’s safe around humans and pets, it can be used indoors to attack caterpillars, mosquitoes, and flies.
 Outdoors, you need to be careful and use it in the late evening or night so bees won’t come in contact with it.

 - Specially formulated to protect your vegetables, crops, lawns and outdoor...

 - Uses a powerful combination of two active ingredients, it effectively controls...

 - Effective against powdery mildew when it is sprayed directly on contact, plus a...

 When ingested, the spinosad affects a caterpillar’s nervous system, paralyzing it and causing it to die in a day or two.
 It won’t harm any birds that come to munch on the immobile caterpillars.

 Gardens and yards have both small and large plants, and many remedies are only effective with one or the other.